January 15, 2019

 driver_opts:

-parent: ovs_eth0 # If open vSwitch is disabled use eth0 (or eth1 +)
+parent: eth0 # If open vSwitch is enabled use ovs_eth0 (or ovs_eth1 etc.)

 ipam: